Harry Forrester has warned Chelsea that Brentford can still cause an FA Cup upset by beating the Blues in next month's replay.

 With Chelsea currently on a bad run of form, having lost to Swansea in the Capital One Cup semi-final, Forrester feels that the fans will enjoy a trip to Chelsea and can be proud of their club, with the sides set to meet on February 17.

-The 22-year-old said: “It was 90 minutes hard graft and, if we would’ve won, we’d have been heroes.
+: “It was 90 minutes hard graft and, if we would’ve won, we’d have been heroes.
 But we’ve got the draw, we can go to Stamford Bridge, the fans can have a good day out and they can be proud of what the club are achieving.

 “It’s not impossible for us to win.
 I think people would’ve said drawing here was impossible, to get a result against the European champions.”

 Despite being released by Aston Villa 18 months ago, Forrester believes that he can make it in the top flight again.

 Forrester has been linked with a move to the Premier League, with the likes of Southampton, Reading and West Brom all interested in the striker.